tomvidm/smokesight/docs/specifications/specifications.md

 To maintain control and to ensure the safety of both the equipment and people, the system needs to be able to reliably hold a connection to the internet - possibly using existing 3G/4G technology.
 ### Response in case of a faulty OAB
 In case of a fault on the OAB, a security measure should be put in place to quickly bypass the OAB when controlling the UAV.
 The server should periodically interface with the UAV directly, and in case of corrupted or lack of responses from the OAB, the server should maintain direct control of the UAV.
+### Who controls the UAV?
+One idea is to have the on-board computer receive commands from the server, which in turn receives it from the user side.
+It is unknown if the extra latency is significant at all.
+If so, control over the UAV should be given more directly to the user, and potentially let the on-board computer interface with the UAV to retrieve positioning data etc.
 ### On-board computer
 This component needs to be able to keep a connection using mobile networks.
 Embedded linux can be enough for the purposes of this design, as the majority of the computational work will be done serverside.
 The OAB should: